What had I learned in six months in Middle Valley?

 I laughed.
 “No, she never said ‘pay for the whole thing’ but she certainly implied it.”

 Elyse scoffed.
 “Who does she think she is?
 I mean, you just got here.
-The proper way to finance something like this is through a vote – a vote on how it would be paid for, then a vote on where to put it.
-It’s really up to Cassie how this plays out, if you ask me.
-She has all his money now.”
+The proper way to finance something like this is through a vote – a vote on how it would be paid for, then a vote on where to put it.”

 “Well, I’m not doing a damned thing.
 I don’t know the man, I don’t know his music, I never wanted to know his music.”